Contents: Valve relay ↧ Wheel speed sensors ↧ ABS warning light (yellow) ↧ Brake warning light (red) ↧ Diagnostics ↧ The diagnostic process ↧

 2. Check the brake fluid level in the reservoir.

-5. Check brake parts on all wheels.
+5. Check the brake components on all wheels.

-8. Check brake pad wear/damage.
+8. Check brake pads for wear/damage.

 9. Check wheel bearings for wear/damage.